temporalio/edu-interacting-with-workflows-typescript-code/exercises/async-activity-completion/README.md

 ## Part B: Schedule your Activity to Run Asynchronously

 1. Using `setTimeout`, schedule your function `startTranslation` to run asynchronously after a one second delay.
-2. Your `startTranslation` function should take in the task token you defined in part A, as well as the input that is passed into the `translateTerm` function.
+2. Pass the task token you defined in part A and the input that is passed into the `translateTerm` function into your `startTranslation` function

 ## Part C: Throw `CompleteAsyncError`